BlazeWatch/oxygen/README.md

 First, make sure to rename .env.example to .env and replace with the relavant credentials!

 Note: For the DB, make sure to use Postgres!
+You can acquire a free PostgresSQL database on Supabase.
 The temp_readings tables should be created on script startup.
 Make sure that you have a zakar-tweets station!
 ```bash
 MEMPHIS_HOSTNAME=string
 MEMPHIS_USERNAME=string